TheRensselaerIDEA/IDEA-Blockchain/DefiResearch/Data/FEATURE_EXPLANATIONS.md

 - amountUSDCollateral: amount being of collateral being repaid, in USD *reservePriceUSDCollateral X collateralAmount*

-## Swaps:
+## Swaps
-User changes deposit from one type of interest rate to another
+*User changes deposit from one type of interest rate to another*

 - type: type of transaction ("swap" for swaps)